 The Model S exudes the benefits an electric car has over fossil-fuelled alternatives; Supercharger network makes it more usable than ever

 The Model S combines such incredible performance with an effortless driving experience making it an astoundingly effective machine for covering ground.
-With a maximum real world range from 200 to 300 miles (depending on which spec you choose) and an expanding network of supercharger points that allow the Model S to top up its battery in a remarkably short space of time, it's also one of the most usable electric cars on the market.
+With a maximum real world range between 373 and 394 miles (depending on which spec you choose) and an expanding network of supercharger points that allow the Model S to top up its battery in a remarkably short space of time, it's also one of the most usable electric cars on the market.

-When it comes to pure thrills nothing else about the Model S can match its ability to accelerate.
+When it comes to pure thrills nothing else about the Model S can match its ability to accelerate (although we're yet to try the Nurburgring record-breaking Plaid equipped with the Track Package).
 That’s mostly because it’s such a remarkable party piece, but equally the Model S isn’t a car that comes alive in a corner or allows a driver to really get under its skin.

 Tesla Model S in detail

-> Performance and 0-60 time - All models of the Tesla Model S can safely be described as brisk.
+- Performance and 0-60 time - All models of the Tesla Model S can safely be described as brisk.
 Opt for the fastest Performance model and initial accelerative performance matches that of many hypercars.
-Read more about the Model S's performance here

-> Engine and gearbox - The Model S’s electric motors drive an axle each, ensuring both grunt and traction are superb.
-Read more about the Model S's engine and gearbox here
+- Engine and gearbox - The Model S’s electric motors drive an axle each, ensuring both grunt and traction are superb.

-> Ride and handling - Despite a hefty kerbweight, the car’s centre of gravity is low helping the chassis stay composed.
-Read more about the Model S's ride and handling here
+- Ride and handling - Despite a hefty kerbweight, the car’s centre of gravity is low helping the chassis stay composed.

 Prices, specs and rivals

-If you’re drawn to the all-electric lifestyle but don’t quite have the cash to drop on a Model S, hold tight.
-The Model 3 is due to come to the UK next year, acting as a cheaper, more compact alternative to the Model S.
+If you’re drawn to the all-electric lifestyle but don’t quite have the cash to drop on a Model S, the Model 3 could well be the model for you, acting as a cheaper, more compact alternative.